frictionlessdata/tabulator-py/CONTRIBUTING.md

 $ make test
 ```
 Under the hood `tox` powered by `py.test` and `coverage` configured in `tox.ini` is used.
-It's already installed into your environment and could be used separarely with more fine-grained control
+It's already installed into your environment and could be used separately with more fine-grained control
 as described in documentation - https://testrun.org/tox/latest/.

 For example to check subset of tests against Python 2 environment with increased verbosity: